Fiserv/identity-and-access-management/docs/ciam-mfa/oauth-token-generation.md

 There are steps required at the application-side that should meet the below criteria:
 - Can make http/REST calls.

-- The application is configured via registering process.
+- The application is configured via registration process.

 - Has the registered application details.